haquema/makers-javascript-fndamentals/contents/28_thermostat_web.md

 ## Exercise: a simple web server

+Create a new project directory called `simple-server`, and install the `express` package:

 ```
 $ npm install express
 ```

+Then, create a file `server.js` inside this directory, with the following code:
 ```javascript
 const express = require('express');
 const app = express();